abgaddi/data_ABM/project_1.md

 ## Part 1
 ### Deliverable
 The image below has a heatmap of Laos showing the population and population density within each province labeled.
-Red represents a high population and yellow the lower, which can also be seen visually with the numerical values of popoulation density.
+Red represents a high population and yellow the lower, which can also be seen visually with the numerical values of population density.
 Next to the map is a barplot showing the percentage of total population in Laos each province makes up.
 Again, red represents a higher percent of the total population.

 These plots were made by using the ggplot() package in R.
-Using the aggregated raster from the previous assignmnent, area was created manually, using the units() package, to then calculate population density for each province.
+Using the aggregated raster from the previous assignment, area was created manually, using the units() package, to then calculate population density for each province.
 The values of population density were then added as additional labels to the heatmap for ADM1.
 For the barplot, the provinces were rearranged from highest to lowest population and labeled by finding the percent of total population.